kube-vip/kube-vip/docs/install_static/index.md

 This configuration will create a manifest that starts `kube-vip` providing control plane VIP and Kubernetes Service management using the `leaderElection` method and ARP.
 When this instance is elected as the leader, it will bind the `vip` to the specified `interface`.
 This is the same behavior for Services of type `LoadBalancer`.

+> Note: When running these commands on a to-be control plane node, `sudo` access may be required along with pre-creation of the `/etc/kubernetes/manifests/` directory.

 ```
 kube-vip manifest pod \
     --interface $INTERFACE \